Joseph ♔ Kavinsky (

 Where: Outside the Convoy

-Warnings: Potential mentions of suicide/suicidal ideation, drugs, and alcohol in threads, though none in the actual starters.
+Warnings: Mentions of suicide/suicidal ideation, drugs, alcohol, murder, and abuse in threads, though none in the actual starters.
 Also lots of swearing.

 I'll match format to whichever you prefer!